nparida2020/AI-Project/README.md

-# Build an LLM RAG Chatbot With LangChain
+# Build an Hospital Chatbot With LangChain

 This repo contains the source code for an LLM RAG Chatbot built with LangChain, originally created for the Real Python article [Build an LLM RAG Chatbot With LangChain](https://realpython.com/build-llm-rag-chatbot-with-langchain/#demo-a-llm-rag-chatbot-with-langchain-and-neo4j).
 The goal of this project is to iteratively develop a chatbot that leverages the latest techniques, libraries, and models in RAG and Generative AI.
 Ideally, this repo gives developers a template to build chatbots for their own data and use-cases.